-Problem: What is the relationship between the rate of a reaction and the amount of enzyme in the assay solution when substrate and coenzyme are abundant (non-limiting)?
+Problem: What is the relationship between the rate of a reaction and the amount of enzyme in the assay solution when substrates are abundant (non-limiting)?
 This question might become "In subsequent experiments, how much enzyme solution should I use in each assay?"